MarkEWaite/gke-experiment/tutorial.md

 CloudBees Core requires SSD storage for the `JENKINS_HOME` directory.
 In this section, we'll create a new ssd storage type.

 ### Create a new SSD Storage Class
-1. Create a ssd-storage.yaml using either the web file editor, nano or you favorite file editor.
+1. Create an ssd-storage.yaml using either the web file editor, nano or you favorite file editor.
 To use vi, type `vi ssd-storage.yaml` at the shell prompt
 2. Copy the following contents into the new file
 (Use Control-A to select the contents of the file, then Control-C to copy the selected text to your clipboard.